-Plans will be drawn up in partnership with the school, parents and a relevant healthcare professional, specialist or paediatrician, who can best advise on the student's specific needs.
+Plans will be drawn up in partnership with the relevant healthcare professional, specialist or pediatrician, who can best advise on the student's specific needs, parents/carers and school.
 The student will be involved wherever appropriate.

 IHPs will be linked to, or become part of, any education, health and care (EHC) plan.
 If a student has SEN but does not have an EHC plan, the SEN will be mentioned in the IHP, along with any safeguarding needs.